Boostrap version of Python-2.7 for Windows.

 Python comes with a nifty package

-, but before it will work
+installer called affectionately pip, but before it will work

 it needs to be installed.
 From the Windows Start Menu open a Windows